Doritos Logo

 Doritos Emblem

-Experience has shown that consumers can identify the Doritos logo even if there is no brand name.
-The traditional triangular shape is associated with snacks that are cut into small slices.
+Experience has shown that consumers can identify the Doritos logo without a brand name.
+The traditional triangular shape is associated with snacks cut into small slices.
 And the edges of the base are jagged, hinting at the bright and unforgettable taste of tortilla chips.

-At the beginning of Doritos’ history, different versions of serif fonts were used.
-But more recently, the letters have a streamlined, sans serif shape.
+At the beginning of Doritos’ history, different serif fonts were used.
+But more recently, the letters have a streamlined, sans-serif shape.
 The typography is based on individual glyphs.
 The strokes are bold and about the same thickness.
 A triangle replaces the dot over the “i,” and the top of the “t” is cut off to follow its shape.

 Doritos Symbol